JetBrains/kotlin-web-site/docs/topics/visibility-modifiers.md

 class Bar { ... }
 ```

-* If you don’t use a visibility modifier, `public` is used by default, which means that your declarations will be
+* If you don't use a visibility modifier, `public` is used by default, which means that your declarations will be
   visible everywhere.
 * If you mark a declaration as `private`, it will only be visible inside the file that contains the declaration.
 * If you mark it as `internal`, it will be visible everywhere in the same [module](#modules).